jrpool/calculator/README3.md

 - Making button and result font size large enough for users with limited vision, but also enlargeable without loss of visibility or functionality.
 (1.4.4)
 - Making rounding less confusing by changing the stage-2 rounding **operator** to a rounding **mode switch** in stage 3.
 The operator either calculated or truncated, and in some states it could have done either but did only one.
 As a mode switch it lets the user turn rounding on or off for both calculations and truncations.
 (3.2)
 - Making calculation’s and truncation’s titles vary, depending on whether rounding is on and off, to clarify what each operation will do.
 (3.2)
+- Displaying the entire state, so user does not need to remember prior inputs that will determine future behavior.

 ### Implementation logic